Pinafore/qanta-codalab/README.md

 # System Requirements

-All systems will take as input a question (sequence of words), and output output an answer guess (a Wikipedia entity) and a binary decision whether to buzz or not.
+All systems will take as input a question (sequence of words), and output an answer guess (a Wikipedia entity) and a binary decision whether to buzz or not.

 For example, this command queries a system running locally for what it thinks the best current answer is as well as whether it is deciding to buzz on the